pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 Usage
 ------
 A drawing object is constructed by ``img = page.newShape()``.
-After this, as many draw and finish methods as required may follow.
+After this, as many draw, finish and text insertions methods as required may follow.
 Each sequence of draws must be finished before the drawing is committed.
 The overall coding pattern looks like this:

 >>> img = page.newShape()
 >>> img.draw1(...)